Propaganda in Russia: Propaganda in education

-Since coming to power in 2000, Putin and his government promoted the idea of "patriotic education" in educational reforms in order to spread propaganda and increase the loyalty to the regime.
-Putin has insisted that students learn patriotic values in schools, that lessons in history, languages and the arts should inspire pride among youth and strengthen their "patriotism".
-At first, these efforts to bring about educational changes had limited success, however, after the Annexation of Crimea in 2014, according to The Washington Post, the "patriotic" reforms and the emphasis on patriotism has grown, while freedom of speech in schools declined, and teachers also became more likely to be fired for publicly expressing political views.
+Since coming to power in 2000, Putin and his government have promoted the idea of "patriotic education" in educational reforms in order to spread propaganda and increase loyalty to the regime.
+Putin has insisted that students learn patriotic values in schools that lessons in history, languages and the arts should inspire pride among youth and strengthen their "patriotism."
+At first, these efforts to bring about educational changes had limited success; however, after the annexation of Crimea in 2014, according to The Washington Post, the "patriotic" reforms and the emphasis on patriotism have grown, while freedom of speech in schools declined, and teachers also became more likely to be fired for publicly expressing political views.
 The national Russian symbols became more celebrated, and in 2014, the Russian government approved a new set of history textbooks, which featured a revised narrative of historical events and praised Putin's achievements and the annexation of Crimea.